-Figure 9-20: ACEmanager: Services > Email (SMTP)
+Figure 9-19: ACEmanager: Services > Email (SMTP)

+Field Description

+General

-Description Specify the IP address or Fully Qualified Domain Name (FQDN) of the SMTP server to use. d.d.d.d = IP Address name = domain name (maximum: 40 characters)
+SMTP Server Specify the IP address or Fully Qualified Domain Name (FQDN) of the SMTP server to use. d.d.d.d = IP Address name = domain name (maximum: 40 characters)

+Port Server port (Default is 25.)

+Encryption method Default port]

+SSL 465

+StartTLS 587

-Field Description From Email Address Sets the email address from which the SMTP message is being sent. • email = email address (maximum: 30 characters) User Name (optional) Specifies the username to use when authenticating with the server Password (optional) Sets the password to use when authenticating the email account (SMTPFROM) with the server (SMTPADDR). • pw = password Note: The email server used for the relay may require a user name or password.
-Message Subject ct Allows configuration of the default Subject to use if one is not specified in the message providing a "Subject: xxx" line as the initial message line. • subject = message subject Quick Test After completing the other fields on this screen, click the Quick Test button to send a test email.
+From Email Address Sets the email address from which the SMTP message is being sent. • email = email address (maximum: 30 characters)

+User Name (optional) Specifies the username to use when authenticating with the server

+Field Description Password (optional) Sets the password to use when authenticating the email account (SMTPFROM) with the server (SMTPADDR). • pw = password Note: The email server used for the relay may require a user name or password.
+Message Subject Allows configuration of the default Subject to use if one is not specified in the message by providing a "Subject: xxx" line as the initial message line. • subject = message subject Quick Test After completing the other fields on this screen, click the Quick Test button to send a test email.
 The status of the test appears in the Test status field.
 Quick Test Destination Enter the email address you want the test email sent to.
 Test status After you press the Quick Test button, the status of the email test appears in this field.
-SSL/TLS Encryption Choose the encryption method: None-No encryption is used (default) SSL-Use a secure connection directly StartTLS-Transforms an non-secure connection to a secure one For SSL and StartTLS default ports, see Port on page 291.
+SSL/TLS Encryption Choose the encryption method: None-No encryption is used (default) SSL-Use a secure connection directly StartTLS-Transforms an non-secure connection to a secure one For SSL and StartTLS default ports, see Port on page 278.
 Verify Peer Certificate Choose whether or not to use a peer certificate Disable-No certificate is used (default) Enable-Verifies that the server name used for the connection matches the name and alternative names in the certificate loaded using the Load Trusted CA Certificate field.

-Field Description

-Load Trusted CA Certificate To load a certificate: Click the Load Trusted CA Certificate button.
-Click browse and navigate to the certificate you want to load.

-Load Trusted CA Certificate Close
+Load Trusted CA Certificate To load a certificate: 1.
+Click the Load Trusted CA Certificate button.
+2. Click browse and navigate to the certificate you want to load.
+Load Trusted CA Certificate UpLoad Certificate Select a Certificate file: Browse Equifax_Secure_CA.pem Upload File to Device 3.
+Click Upload File to Device.

-UpLoad Certificate

-Select a Certificate file : Browse Equifax_Secure_CA.pem

-Upload File to Device

-3. Click Upload File to Device.

 Note: Because the starting and expiration dates of the certificate are checked, the date used by the device must be correct.
 Sierra Wireless strongly recommends that you enable Network Time Protocol (NTP) on the Services > Time (SNTP) tab.
 Trusted CA Certificate Name The name of the loaded certificate appears in this field.